SWAN: SGD with Normalization and Whitening Enables Stateless LLM Training: The Optimizer: Preprocessing SGD with Normalization and Whitening

-Computing $\gradwhite$ exactly can be expensive, as it involves solving the matrix square-root inverse.
-We hence directly apply the Newton-Schulz variant of decorrelated batch normalization \citep{song2022fast, li2018towards, huang2019iterative}, which allows a more GPU-friendly estimation.
+\paragraph{Fast $\gradwhite$} Computing $\gradwhite$ exactly can be expensive, as it involves solving the matrix square-root inverse.
+One option is to directly apply the Newton-Schulz variant of decorrelated batch normalization \citep{song2022fast, li2018towards, huang2019iterative}, which allows a more GPU-friendly estimation.
 This is given by \citep{song2022fast, li2018towards}: